Vegetable Udon Noodle Soup

 - 1 tablespoon Ponzu sauce

 1. Heat the vegetable broth in a large pot over high heat.
-When the broth comes to a simmer, lower the heat to medium and add the carrots, ginger and scallions and peas.
+When the broth comes to a simmer, lower the heat to medium and add the carrots, ginger and scallions.

 2. Add the tofu, if using, and cook for 5 more minutes.
-Stir in the miso paste, peas, mushrooms, and ponzu sauce.
+Stir in the miso paste, peas, mushrooms, and ponzu sauce and cook for another minute, until the peas are hot.

 3. Meanwhile cook the noodles according to package directions, drain, and rinse with cold water.
 Add them to the soup and heat until just barely simmering.
 Divide the soup into 4 bowls and serve hot.